-When it comes to healthy-living habits, it’s no secret most of us could be doing a lot better.
-The fact is, we have to do better.
+When it comes to habits for healthy living, it’s no secret most of us could be doing a lot better.
+And the fact is, we have to do better.

-Why not get started on these healthy tips right away?
+Why not start these healthy habits right away?

 1. Believe you can.

-It may sound like a simplistic mantra fit for a bumper sticker, but it’s the perfect place to start and maybe the most important piece of the get-healthy puzzle.
+It may sound like a simplistic mantra fit for a bumper sticker, but it’s the perfect place to start.
+And it may be the most important piece of the healthy habits puzzle.
 After all, optimism is just the expectation that good things will happen in the future—and they will.

-“Staying motivated and working toward a health goal entails believing on some level that it’s possible,” says Tindle, an assistant professor at the University of Pittsburgh School of Medicine.
-“In a study I published in the journal Circulation, optimists were healthier on a number of important metrics such as body mass index (BMI) and blood pressure, and after eight years of follow-up, they also had a 16 percent lower risk of having a first heart attack and a 30 percent lower risk of death from heart disease.”
+“Staying motivated and working toward a health goal entails believing on some level that it’s possible,” says Tindle, an associate professor of medicine at Vanderbilt University.
+“In a study I published in the journal Circulation, optimists were healthier on a number of important metrics such as body mass index and blood pressure, and after eight years of follow-up, they also had a 16% lower risk of having a first heart attack and a 30% lower risk of death from heart disease.”

-One tactic that works well for people who don’t go for “blind” optimism: Go ahead and indulge your inclination to focus on what could go wrong, but don’t stop there—plan to avoid those very pitfalls so you will succeed.
-Once you train your brain to look on the bright side, you can reshape neural pathways to help keep you thinking along those lines.
+One tactic that works well for people who don’t go for “blind” optimism?
+Go ahead and indulge your inclination to focus on what could go wrong, but don’t stop there—plan to avoid those very pitfalls so you will succeed.
+Once you train your brain to look on the bright side, you’ll be able to keep thinking along those lines, even in stressful situations.

 Believe it or not, lying in bed for eight hours can help you lose weight.
-When your body catches zzz’s and recharges, so does your pancreas, the organ that calibrates insulin output, which affects weight.
+When your body catches z’s and recharges, so does your pancreas.
+It’s the organ that regulates blood sugar levels and produces glucagon and insulin, which can affect weight.

-“In one recent study where healthy people slept an average of only four hours a night for six days, their metabolic profiles changed to look like older people with pre-diabetes,” Tindle says.
+“In one study where healthy people slept an average of only four hours a night for six days, their metabolic profiles changed to look like older people with prediabetes,” Tindle says.
 “They couldn’t clear blood sugar as quickly and had one-third less insulin in their blood than normal.”

-A bonus benefit of eating lighter fare: Fat has more calories per gram than either protein or carbs, so you’ll lower your calorie intake and slim down as well.
-To increase alertness, nosh on carbs instead, which the study found boosted alertness.
-Just make sure your carbs are whole–grain picks such as whole-wheat crackers, air-popped popcorn (no butter!), veggies and fruit—the fiber in these foods fills you on fewer calories and keeps blood sugar levels and energy even.
+A bonus benefit of eating lighter fare: Fat has more calories per gram than either protein or carbs.
+According to the Food and Nutrition Information Center, “carbohydrates provide 4 calories per gram… and fat provides 9 calories per gram,” so you’ll lower your calorie intake and slim down as well.
+If you want to snack, the healthy habit is to nosh on whole-wheat crackers, air-popped popcorn (no butter!), veggies and fruit.

 4. Stop the train of runaway thoughts.

-Stress is part of life, but if it’s not managed, it can wreak havoc on your body and mental state.
+Stress is part of life, but if you don’t manage it, it can wreak havoc on your body and mental state.
 Target the kind of stress that’s unproductive.
-Don’t worry about things that may not even be true or might never come to pass—these figments of our imagination are called “cognitive distortions,” and they can pop up anytime, anywhere.
+The healthy habit is to not worry about things that may not be true or might never come to pass.
+These figments of our imagination—called “cognitive distortions”—can pop up anytime, anywhere.